 Lotions and topical creams can occasionally help calm the itchy sensations.
 They typically work best for people who have fewer areas of psoriasis on their body.
 These should be applied right after bathing or showering, when skin is ready to soak up the moisture.
 Something with salicylic, glycolic or lactic acid can usually help prevent future outbreaks.
-Talk to your doctor about the right brand to find one that won’t irritate your skin.
+Patients should speak with a doctor about the right brands to avoid any further irritation to the skin.

 Speaking of moisture, using a humidifier can help with psoriasis.
-When the air around you is dry, your skin is dry — so keeping some moisture and humidity in the air can help your skin with outbreak-triggering dryness.
+When the air is dry, a person's skin is also most likely to be dry — so keeping some moisture and humidity in the air can help avoid outbreak-triggering dryness.

 Eating healthier can be one of the easiest ways to mitigate the symptoms of psoriasis.
-In general you should avoid certain foods that can lead to inflammation.
+In general people suffering from psoriasis should avoid certain foods that can lead to inflammation.
 Inflammation and the bodies immune system response can lead to flareups.

 Foods to Avoid:

-Its always recommended to speak with your physician or nutritionist on how your diet can help control your condition.
+Its always recommended to speak with a physician or nutritionist on how a proper diet can help control psoriasis conditions.

 Yes, really.
 Sunlight is actually a proven treatment for psoriasis.
 Try to soak up some natural sunlight around two to three times a week.
 The ultraviolet light can help heal lesions and slow the growth of bad skin cells.
-Just make sure you wear sunscreen before stepping out into the sun, and talk to your doctor about whether this is the right approach for you and your psoriasis.
+Just make sure to wear sunscreen before stepping out into the sun, and talk to a doctor about whether this is the right treatement approach.

 Smoking and drinking can actually make psoriasis worse — in fact, 1 in every 5 cases of psoriasis has been linked to smoking cigarettes.
 The poisonous chemicals in nicotine and alcohol can trigger psoriasis flare-ups, too.

 The bad news: There’s still a lot to be learned about psoriasis.
 The good news: There’s still a lot to be learned about psoriasis.
 Because there’s still so much we don’t know about the condition, there’s a lot of room for experimental treatments that may, one day, be regarded as a cure.
 Right now, there are several cutting-edge biologic medications that are being used to treat psoriasis with some success.
 These medications can help reduce inflammation and irritation alike.
 They go by many names, and are definitely worth exploring.
-If you have psoriasis, don’t feel discouraged by your options — feel inspired by them.
-Do your research on these new biologic medications and talk to your doctor about how they could help with your psoriasis.
+A person with psoriasis should not feel discouraged by available options — instead, they should feel inspired by them.
+Do the research on these new biologic medications and talk to a doctor about how they could help with psoriasis.

 Health.com.
 (2014, July 3.)
 21 Tips and Tricks for Treating Psoriasis. https://health.com/health/gallery/0,,20764718,00.html